Board of Directors

 * = Founding Member

 Dr. Vailas has been the main catalyst in the creation of this Institute.
 He is an orthopaedic surgeon with a subspecialty in sports medicine.
 After completing the Kerlan-Jobe Orthopaedic Clinic's Sports Medicine Fellowship, he spent three years at George Washington University before returning to his hometown with a dream of fostering scientific development in his community.
 He is an alumnus of Dartmouth College and Dartmouth Medical School.
-He practices in Bedford with the NH Orthopaedic Center and serves as the Medical Director and Team Physician for the ECHL Manchester Monarchs.
+He practices in Bedford with the NH Orthopaedic Center and serves as the Medical Director and Team Physician for numerous local colleges/universities and high schools.

 Dr. King's reputation as an excellent clinician and lecturer is known internationally and over the years she has been a very well-received speaker at NHMI's Annual Symposia.
-She is currently the Director of Graduate Studies in Athletic Training and faculty in the Doctorate in Physical Therapy program at Plymouth State University.
+She is currently faculty in the Doctorate in Physical Therapy program at Plymouth State University.
 Dr. King’s educational journey included the University of New Hampshire (BS-Athletic Training), Simmons College (BS-Physical Therapy), University of Massachusetts (MS-Exercise Science) and University of Virginia (PhD-Sports Medicine).
 Dr. King's many contributions to the field of athletic training have been recognized with her induction into the National Athletic Trainers Association Hall of Fame.

 Mr. Seifert has been in the NH Banking community for more than 25 years.
 He is currently Regional Vice President for TD Bank, managing TD's commercial banking team in Southern NH.
 In addition to his "day job," Jeff is also a past President of the Manchester Regional Youth Hockey Association where he also coached for more than 15 years.
 Additional Board roles have included positions with NH Special Olympics, Massachusetts Select's Hockey League and Hillcrest Terrace (a Retirement Community based in Manchester).
 Jeff holds an undergraduate degree from the University of Puget Sound and MBA from the University of New Hampshire.